rl-institut/offgridders/docs/Literature.rst

 * **[Submitted] Journal paper: Integration of Multi-Criteria Analysis into Offgridders**

 Marc Juanpera, Philipp Blechinger, Laia Ferrer-Martí, Martha M. Hoffmann, Rafael Pastor: *Multicriteria-based methodology for the design of rural electrification systems.
-A case study in Nigeria*,  2020, submitted to the Journal "Renewable & Sustainable Energy Reviews"
+A case study in Nigeria*,  2020, submitted to the Journal "Renewable & Sustainable Energy Reviews".
+For further information refer to `Multicriteria Analysis <https://offgridders.readthedocs.io/en/latest/Multicriteria_Analysis.html>`_

 This paper will give an overview over the new futures realized in PR #47.